aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/getting-started/_index.md

 This indicates that the previous version was not completely uninstalled, leading to a conflict between the newly installed version and the old one.
 You can resolve this issue by following the steps below:

-1: First, we recommend creating a clean virtual environment to ensure version 25.6 works properly on your Windows machine:
+- First, you can create a clean virtual environment to ensure the latest version works properly on your Windows machine:

 ```
 # Set up virtual environment